IEEE Power & Energy Society Outstanding Student Scholarship

 The Selection Committee shall consist of at least 12 members, including the chair, with six representatives from regions 1-7 as a whole, and two from each other region respectively.
 All members of the committee shall be PES members in good standing.
 The chair shall be appointed by the PES Vice-President Education.
 The remaining members shall be selected by the Chair subject to the approval of the PES VP-Education.
 Individuals shall serve no longer than three years.

-- 31 January - deadline for nomination submission - DEADLINE Changed to 15 March 2020
+- 31 January deadline for nomination submission -Deadline extended till 15 March

 - 30 April - deadline for results from Selection Committee